iterative/dvc.org/static/docs/commands-reference/run.md

 outputs from the same list of inputs).

 * `--remove-outs` - it removes stage outputs before running the command.
 If `--no-exec` specified outputs are removed anyway.
+This option is enabled by default and deprecated.
 See `dvc remove` as well for more details.

 * `--no-commit` - doesn't save outputs to cache.
 Useful when running different experiments and you don't want to fill up your cache with temporary files.